ivanahcosta/ivanahcosta.github.io/src/content/projects/campanha-cartoes-debito.md

   - SASS
 color: '#2B479C'
 team: [{ name: Caroline Silva, link: /, position: 'UX/UI' }]
-description: 'A landing page designed to promote the customer to unlock and make transactions using Bradesco debit cards.'
+description: As part of a campaign to promote the use of Bradesco's debit cards, I contributed to the development of a landing page designed to encourage customers to unlock and make transactions using their cards.
+The landing page was tailored to appeal to Bradesco's target audience and included clear calls-to-action, along with intuitive navigation and an engaging visual design.<br><br>During this project, I leveraged my technical expertise in front-end development to create a seamless user experience, while adhering to the client's branding guidelines.
+I also implemented effective tracking and analytics tools to monitor user engagement and website performance, including click-through rates and conversion rates.
 link: 'https://www.banco.bradesco/debito'
 featured: false
 side: false